Syriamme/alx-airbnb-project-documentation/README.md

 The backend supports the following features:

 1. **User Management**
-   - User registration (guests and hosts).
+   - Registration of users which can include guests and host.
-   - Login with secure authentication (JWT, OAuth).
+   Entrance – with strong authentication (JWT, OAuth).
    - Profile management.

 2. **Property Listings Management**
-   - Add, edit, and delete property listings.
+   Allows the creation, editing, and removal of property listings.
-   - Upload and manage property images.
+   The ability to upload and manage property images.

 3. **Search and Filtering**
-   - Search properties by location, price range, amenities, and more.
+   ‘Search now’ tab – search properties by location, price, facilities, etc.
-   - Pagination for large datasets.
+   - Splitting large datasets into manageable portions while scrolling.

 4. **Booking System**
-   - Booking creation with date validation.
+   Creation of bookings with date validation.
-   - Booking cancellations and status tracking.
+   - The ability to cancel bookings and track the status of an order.

 5. **Payments**
-   - Integration with Stripe/PayPal for secure transactions.
+   - Ability to support payment gateways like Stripe/PayPal for safe transactions.
-   - Host payouts after bookings are completed.
+   This is a common practice where hosts receive their earnings after customers have booked their services.

 6. **Reviews and Ratings**
-   - Guests can leave reviews for properties.
+   Hosts offer an opportunity to receive feedback from guests regarding specific properties.
-   - Hosts can respond to reviews.
+   It also enables hosts to respond to reviews.

 7. **Notifications**
-   - Email and in-app notifications for bookings, payments, etc.
+   – Emails and in-app messages for bookings, payments, etc.

 8. **Admin Dashboard**
-   - Monitor and manage users, listings, bookings, and payments.
+   – Track and control users, listings, bookings, and payments.

 ---

-## 🛠️ Technical Specifications
+## Others: Technical Details

-- **Database:** PostgreSQL for relational data management.
+- **Database:* PostgreSQL for managing relational data.
-- **API:** RESTful APIs with optional GraphQL for complex queries.
+- **API:** RESTful API with optional GraphQL for more complicated queries.
 - **Authentication:** JSON Web Tokens (JWT) and role-based access control (RBAC).
-- **File Storage:** AWS S3/Cloudinary for images.
+- **File Storage:For images, using AWS S3/Cloudinary.
-- **Email Service:** SendGrid/Mailgun for notifications.
+- **Email Service:** SendGrid or Mailgun for notifications.
-- **Error Handling:** Global error handling with proper logging. fe
+- **Error Handling:# Main logic with global error handling having correct log writing. fe
 ---